Towards Inducing Long-Context Abilities in Multilingual Neural Machine Translation Models: Related Works

 \section{Related Works}

 \paragraph{Multilingual Neural Machine Translation (MNMT)} \cite{zhang-etal-2019-bridging,firat-etal-2016-multi,aharoni-etal-2019-massively,arivazhagan2019massively} has emerged as a leading methodology for creating translation systems capable of managing multiple languages.
-These MNMT systems leverage a unified encoder-decoder transformer framework \cite{NIPS2017_3f5ee243} along with language-specific embeddings to integrate linguistic nuances.
-Previous works \cite{JMLR:v22:20-1307,nllbteam2022} have developed many-to-many (X-Y) models at a global scale, while other works \cite{ramesh-etal-2022-samanantar,gala2023indictrans} have primarily focused on many-to-one (X-En) and one-to-many (En-X) multilingual models for Indic languages.
+These MNMT systems leverage a unified encoder-decoder transformer framework \cite{NIPS2017_3f5ee243}, along with language-specific embeddings to incorporate linguistic nuances.
+Previous works \cite{JMLR:v22:20-1307,nllbteam2022} have developed many-to-many models at a global scale, while other works \cite{ramesh-etal-2022-samanantar,gala2023indictrans} have primarily focused on many-to-one and one-to-many multilingual models for Indic languages.
 An in-depth examination of MNMT methodologies is presented in the survey by \citet{dabre-etal-2020-multilingual}.

-\paragraph{Positional Embedding Methods} Transformer-based models require an explicit Positional Embedding information as all the timesteps are processed parallely, and hence ther is a need for explicit positional.
-To this end, \citet{NIPS2017_3f5ee243} propose an empirical absolute Positional Embedding approach following a fourier series with alternating sine and cosine terms \cite{kernes2024positional}. \citet{devlin-etal-2019-bert} introduce trainable Positional Embeddings which are learnt along with the other parameters of the model, however they have not shown a significant performance difference from prior static versions. \citet{press2022train} discuss ALiBi, a simple relative Positional Embedding strategy by adding the relative distance between tokens to the attention matrix and show that it can help the model generalize to longer sequence during inference even though trained on shorter sequences.
-RoPE \cite{RoFormer} introduces the concept of rotating vectors according to their positions to explicitly encode relative position dependency in the self-attention formulation.
-Recent works \cite{sun-etal-2023-length,peng2023yarn,ding2024longRoPE,ostmeier2024liere} have also provided fixes to adapt RoPE to much longer sequences. \citet{kazemnejad2023the} find that no Positional Embedding can represents both relative and absolute strategies, and that it elicits high length generalizability.
-We refer the readers to \citet{wang-chen-2020-position} for a visual understanding of Positional Embeddings methods.
+\paragraph{Positional Embedding Methods} Transformer-based models require explicit positional information, as all timesteps are processed in parallel.
+To address this, \citet{NIPS2017_3f5ee243} proposed an empirical absolute PE approach, using a Fourier series with alternating sine and cosine terms. \citet{NIPS2017_3f5ee243} also experimented with learnable PEs, but these did not show significant performance differences compared to absolute Sinusoidal embeddings.
+Later works \cite{rosendahl-etal-2019-analysis,shaw-etal-2018-self} demonstrated the advantages of relative PEs in transformers. \citet{press2022train} discussed \alibi, a simple Relative PE strategy that adds relative token distances to the attention matrix, enabling models to generalize to longer sequences during inference, even when trained on shorter sequences. \textsc{Rotary Positional Embeddings} (\ROPE) \cite{RoFormer} introduced the concept of rotating vectors according to their positions to encode relative positional dependencies directly into the self-attention mechanism.
+Recent works \cite{sun-etal-2023-length,chen2023extendingcontextwindowlarge,peng2023yarn,ding2024longrope,ostmeier2024liere} have also proposed adaptations of \ROPE for much longer sequences.
+In this study, we focus on the standard variant of \ROPE, though our method is generalizable to other variants.